Guide to Subletting: What it is & What You Need to Know

 Rules of subletting in the UK

 Under a sublet, the owner of the property becomes the head landlord.
-The tenant they rent the property to becomes the ‘mesne’ tenant.
+The tenant they rent the property to becomes the ‘mesne’ tenant or, in Wales, the contract-holder.

 Is subletting illegal?